 We have all experienced rejection at some point.
-It can hurt and cut us deeply.
+It can hurt and can take years to heal from.
 As human beings, we innately want to be loved and accepted.
-A sense of belonging to a community is one of our fundamental ingredients for survival.
-We were never meant to live in isolation.
+A sense of belonging to a community is one of our fundamental ingredients for survival, so a fear of rejection has naturally grown into our psyche.

-So how to handle rejection?
+So can you learn how to handle rejection?
+Absolutely!
 Here are six ways to help you rebalance the washing machine of emotional and mental turmoil you can be thrown into (sometimes without any warning) so that rejection can become one of the most positive life-changing gifts you can receive.

 After twenty-five years of marriage and a couple of adult-age children, being told “I don’t love you anymore” would and should feel like a dagger piercing your tender heart.
 The psychological blow can hurt just as much as the physical pain of a right hook to your jaw or punch to the stomach.

-To overcome the sting of rejection, stop trying to avoid feeling that stings.
-Stop pretending your unaffected if indeed, you are.
+To overcome the sting of rejection, stop trying to avoid feeling that sting.
+Stop pretending you’re unaffected if you are.
 Acknowledge that the sharp, heavy emotional pain you feel is as valid and real as any physical pain.
 Trying to sugar coat what you feel and experience will do you far more harm than good.